garethjmsaunders/digital-code-style-guide/css/00-introduction.md

 This style guide draws heavily on the work of Harry Roberts’ work at [CSS guidelines: High-level advice and guidelines for writing sane, manageable, scalable CSS](http://cssguidelin.es/).

 As Roberts says, "These guidelines are opinionated, but they have been repeatedly tried, tested, stressed, refined, broken, reworked, and revisited over a number of years on projects of all sizes."

+This has been used with his permission: "There isn’t an actual license in place for CSS Guidelines (if there was I suppose it would be Apache 2) but take this in writing as permission to slice and dice it to for your needs, provided there is reasonable attribution :)"